TAF - THE ANIMAL FUND

 SAVE OUR OCEAN - SAVE OUR FUTURE

-The whale poop fertilizes the surface of the ocean with nutrients that are fundamental to the health of ocean ecosystems, the global nutrient cycle, and the carbon cycle.
-The microorganisms (Phytoplankton) at the surface of the ocean use the whale poop to photosynthesize, absorb CO2 and to release up to 85% of the oxygen we breathe.
+Whale excrement enriches the ocean surface with essential nutrients vital for ocean ecosystems, the global nutrient cycle, and the carbon cycle.
+Phytoplankton, microorganisms at the ocean’s surface, utilize this whale excrement to photosynthesize, absorb CO2, and release up to 85% of the oxygen crucial for our breathing.

-Watch the video below on why protecting WHALES MATTERS!
+Watch the videos below on why protecting WHALES MATTERS!

 Play Video